AhmedAl-Hayali/GenreGuru/docs/ProjectSelection/ProjectDesc.md

 - Game will contain infinite procedurally generated levels, allowing for endless fun
 - Levels will have mechanics that both hinder and help the player
 - Difficulty will increase as the levels are completed
+- Rewards need to improve with the difficulty curve
 - Completion of each level will provide the player the option to improve their build with points they earned from previous levels
 - A wide variety of enemies that will provide unique gameplay mechanics that will require the player to think on their feet to overcome
-- 2.5D perspective from some of the most popular roguelike games
+- Isometric perspective from some of the most popular roguelike games
 - Every few levels there will be a special boss level that will act as a skill check for players that want to push themselves further
 #### Problem
 Most games lack various crucial components that prevent them from being truly memorable.
 Our goal is to fix that by producing a fun, engaging, rewarding and challenging experience for players to either push their skill to the limit or enjoy a more casual experience